informalsystems/hydro/README.md

 # Tribute

-The Atom Wars forum post mentions “tribute”- funds that proposal creators can attach to proposals which is paid out to the winning proposal.
-This is not implemented within the main Atom Wars contract, but it is possible for tribute to be awarded with pluggable tribute contracts that read from the Atom Wars contract.
+The Hydro forum post mentions “tribute”- funds that proposal creators can attach to proposals which is paid out to the winning proposal.
+This is not implemented within the main Hydro contract, but it is possible for tribute to be awarded with pluggable tribute contracts that read from the Hydro contract.
 These can be switched out permissionlessly and even customized or reinvented by proposal authors.

 We will deploy an example default tribute contract which pays out tribute to anyone who voted for a proposal- but only if that proposal wins.
 This can be used as is by proposal authors, or used as a starting point for custom tribute contracts.